-- - □ Insert a piece of wire into the outlet hole for the rudder cable (holes on bottom are rudder, holes on top are elevator) and make a mark on the rudder in line with the outlet hole.
+- 2. □ Trial fit the rudder in place on the fin.
+Make sure the hinge line is tight and the counter balance does not rub on the top of the fin. - □ Align a straight edge with the outlet hole for the rudder cable (holes on bottom are rudder, holes on top are elevator) and make a mark on the rudder in line with the outlet hole.

-- 3. \Box Draw a line across the hinge line of the rudder and transfer the mark to the other side of the rudder. - □ Using a 1\8" drill, drill half way through the rudder from both sides Complete the hole completely through the rudder. - 4. □ Install the 4-40 x 3-1/2" threaded rod in the hole with a nylon washer and nylon nut on each side - □ Thread the nylon pushrod fitting on each end of the rod. - 5.
+- 3. □ Draw a line across the hinge line of the rudder and transfer the mark to the other side of the rudder. - □ Using a 1\8" drill, drill half way through the rudder from both sides Complete the hole completely through the rudder. - 4. □ Install the 4-40 x 3-1/2" threaded rod in the hole with a nylon washer and nylon nut on each side - □ Thread the nylon pushrod fitting on each end of the rod. - 5.
 Mix some 30 minute epoxy and apply some in the holes in the rudder and fin using a tooth pick or piece of wire. - □ Apply a drop of oil to each hinge.
 Put a dab of glue on the end of each hinge and install. - □ Fit the rudder in place and work back and forth several times to rotate the hinges in place. - □ Use tape to hold the rudder in place till the glue dries.